 The Company, as part of its ongoing business, deals with high profile corporations.
 Most of the accounts receivable are being actively followed up with the clients and do not constitute a significant risk based on their relatively strong financial position and track record.
-Of the Company's accounts receivable at the balance sheet date, 71% were concentrated in Bahrain and the remaining in Saudi Arabia.
-All of these amounts were receivable within 3 months of the balance sheet date.
-A substantial portion of these receivables have been realised subsequent to the balance sheet date.
+Of the Company's accounts receivable at the balance sheet date, significant amount have been realised subsequent to the year end.

 Impairment and provision assessment: At each reporting period, GIBC assesses impairments and the need for provisions.
 Financial assets and other non-current assets are reviewed for impairment losses whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss, if any, is determined and recognized based on the difference between the net carrying amount and the recoverable amount of the asset.
-During the year, the Company took a P&L charge of SAR 1.65 million against the accounts receivable.
-Of this amount and the opening balance of SAR 1 million, the Company wrote-off SAR 1.75 million, leaving a provision balance of SAR 900 thousand at 31 December 2014.
+During the year, the Company did not assess a requirement for further provision charge against accounts receivable.
+The opening balance was maintained throughout the year resulting in a provision balance of SAR 1.5 million at 31 December 2016.